 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-There were about 21,200 jobs for Law Professor in 2016 (in the United States).
+In the United States, there were 21,200 jobs for Law Professor in 2016.
 New jobs are being produced at a rate of 12.3% which is above the national average.
 The Bureau of Labor Statistics predicts 2,600 new jobs for Law Professor by 2026.
-The BLS estimates 1,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.

 The states with the most job growth for Law Professor are Maryland, Wyoming, and Utah.
 Watch out if you plan on working in Nebraska, Maine, or Illinois.
 These states have the worst job growth for this type of profession.